openhab/openhab-addons/bundles/org.openhab.binding.ojelectronics/README.md

 ## Discovery

-After the ojcloud bridge is succesfully initialized all thermostats will be discovered.
+After the ojcloud bridge is successfully initialized all thermostats will be discovered.

 ### OJ Electronics Bridge configuration (ojcloud)